 A kitchen checklist for BOH employees

 Running a successful BOH requires the kitchen to run as smoothly as possible.
-Here are a few things that your employees can do to streamline processes and provide patrons the best service possible.
+Here are a few things that your employees can do to streamline restaurant kitchen operations and provide patrons the best service possible.

 Daily kitchen checklist: